Home » Dinner » Beef and lamb recipes » Mediterranean lamb meatballs recipe

 • In a dry frying pan, toast pine nuts for five minutes until lightly browned and fragrant.
 Set aside to cool.

-• In a medium mixing bowl, combine all ingredients and lightly mix until thoroughly combined.
+• In a medium mixing bowl, combine all ingredients and gently mix until thoroughly combined. *Try not to work the mixture too much.

-• Using a 3/4 ounce scoop, measure out meatballs and roll into balls.
+• Using a 1 ounce scoop (2 tbsp.), measure out meatballs and roll into balls.

 lamb meatballs on tray